 Shin splints is also associated with poor methods of progression (i.e. too much, too soon) or runners who abruptly change their work out regime (e.g. flat surfaces to hill running).

 Stretch well after every run, advises Dr Pauline Leong, Head for the

-Singapore General Hospital (SGH), a member of the
+Department of Physiotherapy at Sengkang General Hospital (SKH), a member of the

 Pain beyond the normal muscle aches post-running should be investigated as it could indicate stress fractures or other shin injuries.
 Rest and recovery is important if you do long runs regularly – with no more than 10 per cent weekly increase in mileage after recovering from a shin splint episode.